bra-fsn/cloudperf/README.md

 # cloudperf

-FYI, for more comprehensive, multi-cloud data, please check out https://sparecores.com/!
+This library is deprecated.
+For more comprehensive, multi-cloud data, please check out https://sparecores.com/ and https://pypi.org/project/sparecores-data/!

 ## Measuring the relative performance of cloud resources